 From bands and orchestras to chamber groups, classical to contemporary to jazz, ensembles and performance opportunities abound.

-The clarinet program is led by David Bell, Associate Professor of Music.
+The clarinet program is led by Andy Hudson, Associate Professor of Music.

 Discover the many paths open to Conservatory graduates.

 "Everything you encounter outside of what you typically do makes that thing you typically do richer and more interesting." — Hudson

 Improving your individual skills is just one facet of a musical education in the Conservatory.
 For clarinetists, your education will also focus on supporting your peers, learning to make music well with others, and upholding a studio environment that promotes acceptance, trust, inclusion, and encouragement.

 Have clarinet, will travel

 Nearly every year Lawrentian clarinetists travel to perform, do outreach, and connect with other musicians.
 Recent destinations have included Minneapolis and Chicago.